Workers Compensation Lawyer in Charlotte, NC

-If you suffered severe injuries or your loved one was killed in an accident at work in Charlotte or the surrounding area of North Carolina, you should contact an attorney for help-seeking all of the workers’ compensation benefits you may be entitled to.
+If you suffered severe injuries or your loved one was killed in an accident at work in Charlotte or the surrounding area of North Carolina, you should contact our workers’ compensation lawyers for help-seeking all of the workers’ compensation benefits you may be entitled to.

-The workers’ compensation lawyers in Charlotte at Stewart Law Offices, LLC stand up for the legal rights of people who have been hurt at work.
+Our injury lawyers in Charlotte at Stewart Law Offices stand up for the legal rights of people who have been hurt at work.
 You can have our lawyers review your case as soon as you call us or contact us online to schedule a free consultation.

 What Do You Do If You Get Hurt at Work in Charlotte?

 In general, most workers in North Carolina are covered by workers’ compensation and have the ability to obtain benefits when they were injured on the job.
 Workers’ comp benefits are available regardless of fault.

 What Businesses Are Required to Obtain Charlotte Workers Compensation Insurance?

 Chapter 97 of the North Carolina General Statutes is known as the North Carolina Workers’ Compensation Act.
 The act requires all businesses employing three or more employees to obtain workers’ compensation insurance or qualify as self-insured employers, so workers’ compensation benefits can be paid to employees.

 Some exceptions do exist to this requirement, including employees of certain railroads, casual employees, domestic servants directly employed by the household, federal government employees in North Carolina, and certain sellers of agricultural products.

 What to Do After Suffering An On-the-Job Injury

 The first thing that a person must do after an accident on the job is to seek medical attention.
 Some employers may have on-site health providers, but other employers may have designated a health care office that should be visited for treatment of work-related injuries.